innoraft/lab-php-BadgeForCommit/readme.md

                 STEP2: Open the file → includes/config.php in any text or code editor.

 		STEP3: In the file you've just opened, set the Application credentials(OAUTH2_CLIENT_ID,OAUTH2_CLIENT_SECRET,redirect_uri)as obtained from the registered application from github and MySQL credentials(host,username,password and database).
+		NOTE:the redirect_uri field while registration of the app should exactly match the redirect_uri of config.php

 		STEP4: Upload the application on the server.